benediktrauscher/drawrnajs/README.md

 ```
 The first two charcters define the bond edge of residue 1, the second two characters define the ond edge of residue 2 and the rest of the class labels is either cis or trans.
 Bond edges are one of the following: wc (Watson-Crick), hg (Hoogsteen) or sg (Sugar).

+#### Layouts

+Currently the "naview" layout, which is a JavaScript port of [VARNA](http://varna.lri.fr/)'s NAView layout, is used for all the example structures.
+We intend to implement other layouts in the future.

 ## Contributing

 All contributions are welcome.